tinatlewisl/starter-academic/content/home/experience.md

     date_start: '2019-08-15'
     date_end: ''
     description: |2-
-        Purdue Dta Mine is the first large-scale living learning community for undergraduates from all majors, focused on Data Science for All.
+        Purdue Data Mine is the first large-scale living learning community for undergraduates from all majors, focused on Data Science for All.

         Responsibilities include: